icreatedthistotestangularandicantstop/idk-backend/README.md

 This project main purpose is for skill sharpenning

-## NOTE
+## Run project

-As I mentioned previously the purpose of this project is to sharpen my skills and the project lacks tests and comments on some places which should normally not be omitted

-docker run -d -p 3307:3306 -e MYSQL_ROOT_PASSWORD=root -t mysql:5.7
-mysql -u root -p -h 0.0.0.0 -P 3307 -D social < ./sql/init_db.sql
+`docker-compose up --build` will build and run the project